 - Data migration is the most crucial stage in the Magento migration process.
 Even if you made even just a small mistake, you might have to pay a huge price such as losing a store or customer data.

-- It takes from 2-5 working days to conduct data migration, which is based on the number of your products, orders, and customers.
+- It takes from 2-5 working days to install the data migration tool and transfer data, depending on the number of your products, orders, and customers.

 Migrating from Magento 1 to Magento 2 is paramount for your online store to embrace new features and thrive.

 However, the Magento migration process actually is building a new Magento 2 store based on the previous website, which is strenuous work that requires significant time and effort.